BlakeMScurr/obsidian-notes/Study/ZKPs/Papers/Groth16.md

 ?
 A non inteactive argument system where the (Setup, Prove, Vfy) algorithms work in a particular way.

-How does Setup work for a LIP?
+What does Setup do in a LIP?
 ?
 It creates an arithmetic circuit of multiplicative depth $d_Q$ that takes as input randomness $\textbf{r} \in \mathbb{F}^\mu$ and returns vectors $\sigma \in \mathbb{F}^m$ and $\tau \in \mathbb{F}^n$.